Bayesian Hierarchical Invariant Prediction: Introduction

 \section{Introduction}

 Heterogeneous data is ubiquitous in real-world applications, spanning fields such as medicine, transportation, and environmental science.
-Notably, our observation is that the heterogeneous data forming the basis of Bayesian Hierarchical Models (BHM) corresponds to “environment data” described in Invariant Causal Prediction (ICP) \citep{peters2016invariant}, or more generally, in the Causality literature.
+The critical observation of this paper is that the heterogeneous data forming the basis of Bayesian Hierarchical Models (BHM) corresponds to “environment data” described in Invariant Causal Prediction (ICP) \citep{peters2016invariant}.
 Both perspectives acknowledge that real-world data often arises from distinct underlying processes or ‘environments,’ underscoring the need for robust models that account for these differences and ultimately improve out-of-distribution performance.
-Across different demographic groups, patients may have different responses to similar treatments, and commuters may have different preferences for the mode of transport.
-Invariant mechanisms, i.e., relationships that remain consistent across different environments, can be viewed as a diluted form of causality and are often quite useful in many applications \citep{buhlmann2018}.
+For example, data collected across hospitals, regions, or time periods often exhibit distribution shifts: patient populations and treatment protocols may differ across clinics, and travel behavior may differ across cities or seasons.

 Without specific structural assumptions observational data can only allow inferring a Directed Acyclic Graph (DAG) model up to the Markov Equivalence Class \citep{pearl2000causality}.
 ICP identifies causal predictors by leveraging invariance properties across environments, exhaustively employing conditional independence tests to find sets of predictors for which the target variable is independent of the environment when conditioned on those predictors.
 As most statistical methods, ICP is sample-size sensitive, but also computationally complex since it involves testing for invariance across all possible subsets of predictors, $2^d$ where $d$ is the number of predictors.
 Additionally, ICP is designed to be conservative and minimize Type I errors which often leads to low power \citep{peters2016invariant}.